 Military Protections Against Foreclosure in North Carolina

-North Carolina does not allow a lender to foreclose on any military personnel if the default or judgement is during or within 90 days of active duty.
-There are also federal protections in place for all federal military personnel but specifically in North Carolina, there is this added protection for both state and federal servicemembers.
+North Carolina does not allow a lender to foreclose on any military personnel if the default or judgment is during or within 90 days of active duty.
+There are also federal protections in place for all federal military personnel but specifically in North Carolina, there is this added protection for both state and federal service members.

 High Risk Mortgage Protections

 In some states, there are special protections in place for homeowners in high risk or high interest home loans.
 North Carolina does not have special protections in these cases.
 Instead, all homeowners are subject to the same laws and process rules across the state, regardless of the type of loan they have.

 Additional State Laws